 Here’s a wordcloud of our emails back and forth.

 I really had a great time with this and am honored to have been part of a cool art installation halfway around the world.
-(Thanks Mary!)
+(Thanks MC!)
 So, if you’re around Denmark this month, go check it out and submit a protest chant!

 UPDATE (2018-09-01) Another bigger version of this project was built and installed (also by MC) for the SHOUT FIRE exhibit at the Röda Sten Konsthall, in Göteborg, Sweden.